 The platform is more advanced than most free mind-mapping software, though.
 Starting, you get a demo tutorial to give you a comprehensive and practical understanding of using it.
 As you go along with the tutorial, you get to create your first demo mind map.
 The application’s layout engine also allows you to design maps faster than elsewhere without any mess arising.
 The most notable problem with the free version of NovaMind is that it does not allow you to download in different formats like Coggle.

 - Save up to 10 NovaMind maps on the software’s cloud database.

 - Visual tools like themes and images to decorate your mind maps with.

 - You can add notes and external links.

-A lot of people recommend Blumind for a good mind mapping tool.
-Blumind actually does more than just mind mapping.
-It is more of a data management platform with a mind mapping tool as one of its features.
+A lot of people recommend Blumind as a good mind-mapping tool.
+Blumind does more than just mind mapping.
+It is more of a data management platform with a mind-mapping tool as one of its features.
 Blumind is completely free, too, but it is only available for Windows.
 It is not the best mind mapping freeware in terms of visual tools.
 Perhaps NovaMind would beat it in that respect.
-It does have some colorful themes, though.
+It does have some colourful themes, though.
 But Blumind has the absolute edge when it comes to portability.
 The download of maps does not exceed 1MB per map, and it allows you to download in various formats.

 The importation and exportation of data are extremely simple on Blumind, too.
 For example, you can import data from Excel spreadsheets.
 Other than the mind maps, the software enables you to make organizational and logic charts, as well as tree diagrams.
 The interface for each of these functions is pretty user-friendly.